lwjglgamedev/lwjglbook-bookcontents-leg/chapter27/chapter27.md

 }
 ```

 For each animation, animation channels are processed.
 Each channel defines the different transformations that should be applied over time for a node.
-The transformations defined for each node are defined in the `buildTransFormationMatricesmethod`.
+The transformations defined for each node are defined in the `buildTransFormationMatrices` method.
 These matrices are stored for each node.
 Once the nodes hierarchy is filled up with that information we can construct the animation frames.

 Let’s first review the `buildTransFormationMatrices` method: